perpetual-protocol/perp-collateral-liquidator/README.md

 1. duplicate `.env.build.example`
 2. rename it to `.env.build`
 3. fill all of the fields
-4. change contract owner if needed from `deploy/001-deploy-liquidator.ts`
+4. change contract owner or whitelisted EOA if needed from `deploy/001-deploy-liquidator.ts`

 To deploy the contract: